Third-order correction to top-quark pair production near threshold I. Effective theory set-up and matching coefficients: Non-relativistic QCD

 The remaining part of the Lagrangian to be matched to QCD is the one containing the four-fermion operators.
 As discussed in section~\ref{sec:HQCF} we do not need the annihilation contributions and therefore restrict ourselves to the scattering diagrams shown in figure~\ref{fig:4quark}.
 The results in $d=4$ can be obtained from the equal mass limit of the unequal mass case given in \cite{Pineda:1998kj}.
 Here we present the $d$-dimensional matching coefficients:

 This agrees with the finite part of the unequal mass case in \cite{Pineda:1998kj}.
-The $O(\epsilon)$ terms of the above expressions are in agreement with \cite{Wuester:2003}.\footnote{The short-distance coefficients $d_{sv}$ and $d_{vv}$ defined in \cite{Wuester:2003} are $(1-\epsilon)$ times those above.}
+The $O(\epsilon)$ terms of the above expressions are in agreement with \cite{Wuester:2003}.\footnote{The short-distance coefficients $d_{sv}$ and $d_{vv}$ defined in \cite{Wuester:2003} are $(1-\epsilon)$ times those above.} We note that the two-loop expressions for the above heavy four-quark operator coefficients are also known \cite{Gerlach:2019kfo}, but contribute only from N4LO.